 SEO is not a game…

-SEO is about more than “playing the Google game”, it’s about proactively demonstrating that your website is absolutely the best result for the particular search terms that you want to be found for.
+SEO is not about “playing the Google game”, it’s about proactively demonstrating that your website is absolutely the best result for the particular search terms that you want to be found for.
 That’s good news, because it can work equally well for both small independents and large corporations.
 It levels the playing field.

 Relevance & authority

 The websites that perform best in searches are the ones that Google believes are both relevant to and an authority on the given subject.
 Relevance is down to your page content, whereas authority is (mostly) measured by the number of relevant websites that contain backlinks to your web page.
-Think of it this like a rubber stamp of your credentials.
+Think of it like a rubber stamp of your credentials.

 Let’s talk about keyword research… because how can you “optimise a website” when you don’t know what to optimise it FOR?